Cyborg Foundation: Cyborg rights

-In 2016 together with electronic civil rights and civil liberties researcher and activist Rich MacKinnon, a list of Cyborg Civil Rights were proposed at South by Southwest.
+In 2016, together with electronic civil rights and civil liberties researcher and activist Rich MacKinnon, a list of Cyborg Civil Rights were proposed at South by Southwest conferences.
 This list described the redefinition and defense of cyborg civil liberties and the sanctity of cyborg bodies.
 It also foresaw a battle for the ownership, licensing, and control of augmented, alternative, and synthetic anatomies; the communication, data and telemetry produced by them; and the very definition of what it means to be human.

+The Rights include morphological freedom and the right to bodily sovereignty.